trailheadapps/az-insurance/README.md

 As the sample app uses data from Salesforce CMS we have to import the provided sample data.

-1. In App Launcher, enter **CMS Home** in the search box, and select that entry.
+1. In App Launcher, enter **Digital Experiences** in the search box, and select that entry.

 1. Click **Add Workspace**.